-As a person who has experienced those conversations, (both the one who has asked the question and who has been asked) I can honestly say that when people ask “Why did you get divorced?” or “What happened in your marriage?” they know they aren’t getting the full story.
-They are hearing their date’s side of the story.
-What I wouldn’t give to hear the responses of some of the ex-wives of the guys I’ve gone out with, but that will never happen.
-I’m sure I’d get a totally different perspective, which might or might not have an affect on the way I view the guys.
+As a person who has experienced these kinds of conversations on dates, (both the one who has asked the question and who has been asked) I can honestly say that when people ask “Why did you get divorced?” or “What happened in your marriage?” they know they aren’t getting the full story.

 His response was, “Well, my wife and I were going through a tough time and I did some things I probably shouldn’t have.”

-We stayed in touch on Facebook a little bit and a few days ago he called me and asked me some questions about dating after divorce.
-I decided to be honest with him and tell him without sugarcoating what I thought of his response to “Why did you get divorced?”
+Since then, we have become friends, and have always stayed in touch.
+A couple years ago, I decided to be honest with him and tell him without sugarcoating what I thought of his response to “Why did you get divorced?”

 He then told me that he did not cheat on his wife, but rather that he flirted with some women, that it was inappropriate, and that he knew he handled things badly.